People

 Ashley Gregor, MS

 Ashley Gregor is a Clinical Research Associate in the department of Molecular and Medical Genetics at OHSU.
 She joined the Gillingham lab in 2017.
 Before that, she worked in clinical research labs studying ischemia-induced muscle loss and age-related cognitive decline.
 Ashley grew up in rural Idaho and moved to Oregon to attend school at the University of Oregon (Go Ducks!) where she earned her bachelors and masters degrees in Human Physiology.
-She is a mom of 2 young boys and enjoys hiking, reading, and crafting in her spare time.
+She enjoys discovering great Portland area hiking trails, playgrounds, and food trucks with her husband and 2 young boys and reading and crafting in her spare time.

 Picture of Gabriella Elizondo